 Recommended by: Shelley, Travel Mexico Solo

-This is especially true during Día de Muertos (Day of the Dead).
-Though this festive Mexican holiday coincides with Halloween, taking place 31st October to 2nd November, the two holidays aren’t related.
+There’s something special about the state of Oaxaca – especially during Día de Muertos (Day of the Dead).
+This festive Mexican holiday coincides with Halloween (31st October to 2nd November), but the two holidays aren’t related.

 Sardinia, Italy